asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 The purpose of the `channels` object is to provide a structured way to define the messaging patterns and topics within the API.
 It allows API developers to specify the available channels, their purpose, and the expected message formats for communication.
 Consumers of the specific API can understand the supported message-based interactions and the corresponding data models.

-The `channels` object typically includes properties for each channel, such as:
+Some of the fields `channels` object holds for each channel object are:

 - `address`: An string representation of this channel's address.
 - `messages`: A map of the messages that will be sent to this channel by any application at any time.